Professional practice

 Conflict of laws & private international law

-James’s practice is focused primarily on international cases which come before the High Court in England and the majority of his cases involve issues of conflicts of law, the application of foreign law and/or jurisdiction.
+James’s practice is heavily focused on international cases which come before the Commercial Court in England and a substantial proportion of his cases involve issues of conflicts of law, the application of foreign law and/or jurisdiction.
 He regularly advises and acts in cases raising issues as to the establishment of jurisdiction here, and on jurisdiction challenges.
-He frequently works with foreign law experts and is experienced in their cross-examination.
+He is experienced in both working with and cross-examining experts on foreign law.
 James also has experience of both outgoing and incoming letters of request to obtain evidence for civil proceedings and the examination of witnesses in that context.

 Recent examples in the jurisdiction context include: